Tilikum (orca): First death

 Keltie Lee Byrne (December 6, 1970 – February 20, 1991) was a 20-year-old Canadian student, animal trainer, and competitive swimmer.
-She had been working with orcas Tilikum, Nootka IV, and Haida II at Sealand of the Pacific to earn extra money.
+She had been working with orcas Tilikum, Nootka IV, and Haida II at Sealand of the Pacific.
 On February 20, 1991, Byrne was working a shift when she slipped and fell into the whale pool.
 Witnesses recalled that Byrne screamed and panicked after realizing that one of the whales was holding her foot and dragging her underwater.

 According to the coroner's report, rescue attempts were thwarted by the whales, who refused to let Byrne go even after she was believed to have fallen unconscious in the water.
 Her body was later retrieved with a large net, after which she was determined to be deceased.
 Her death was ruled an accident.

-Shortly after the accident, Sealand management made the decision to sell all of its orcas to SeaWorld and, eventually, to close the park entirely.
+Shortly after the accident, Sealand of the Pacific management decided to sell all of its orcas to SeaWorld and, eventually, to close the park entirely.
 On January 3, 1992, SeaWorld applied to the National Marine Fisheries Service for a temporary emergency permit to bring Tilikum to the United States due to concerns for his health.
-He had been the subject of systematic aggression from Nootka and Haida after the latter gave birth to a calf, Kyuquot, on December 24, 1991, and was confined to a small medical pool that was only slightly larger than he was.
+He had been the subject of systematic aggression from Nootka IV and Haida II after the latter gave birth to a calf, Kyuquot, on December 24, 1991, and was confined to a small medical pool that was only slightly larger than he was.
 The application was approved on January 8, 1992, and Tilikum was immediately moved to SeaWorld Orlando.

-Byrne's death received renewed attention after the 2010 death of SeaWorld trainer Dawn Brancheau and the 2013 documentary Blackfish, which discusses Tilikum's involvement in Byrne's death as well as the deaths of Daniel P. Dukes and later Brancheau.
+Byrne's death received renewed attention after the 2010 death of SeaWorld trainer Dawn Brancheau and the 2013 documentary Blackfish, which discusses Tilikum's involvement in Byrne's death, as well as in the deaths of Daniel P. Dukes and Brancheau.
 The latter two deaths occurred after Tilikum had been sold by Sealand of the Pacific to SeaWorld.

-Steve Huxter, head of animal training at Sealand at the time, said, "They never had a plaything in the pool that was so interactive.
+Steve Huxter, head of animal training at Sealand of the Pacific at the time, said, "They never had a plaything in the pool that was so interactive.
 They just got incredibly excited and stimulated."
-No official motive of the three whales has ever been established, as the case was over twenty years old by the time it resurfaced in relation to the death of Dawn Brancheau.
+No motive of the three whales was established; the case was over twenty years old when it resurfaced in relation to the death of Brancheau.